 2 Is there any time limit to bring a court action?

-- The limitation period for claims arising from a transaction is three years.
+- The limitation period for claims arising from transactions is three years.

 - The limitation period for claims relating to the transfer of immovable property, encumbering immovable property with a real right, the transfer or termination of a real right or amendment of the content of a real right is ten years.

 - The limitation period for a claim arising from the law is ten years from the moment the claim falls due, unless otherwise provided by law.